tulane-cmps6610-fall-2025/problem-set-04-abbyortego/answers.md

     - **Work Analysis**: This method yields $W(n) = O(n)$ due to how the nodes are distributed throughout the tree.
         - The worst case is a node traversing the entire tree before it found its proper spot and it would take $O(\log n)$ work to do so.
 This could only happen with one node though, the root.
         - Using this bottom-up approach, each level would increase the depth a misplaced node may have to travel, but the number of possible nodes that could do this would decrease significantly.
-        - This means the overall amount of work would decrease as well and can be bounded by just $O(n)$ work.
+        - This means the total amount of work can be bounded by just $O(n)$.

 - **2b.**
     - **Span Analysis**: For the proposed method the span would be $S(n) = O(\log n)$.